Map-A-Droid/MAD-docs/common-issues/faq.md

 ### RGC or Pogodroid are crashing randomly

-Diable battery optimisations in Android and enable the OOM override option in Pogodroid/RGC
+Disable battery optimisations in Android and enable the OOM override option in Pogodroid/RGC